esciencecenter-digital-skills/Lesson-FAIR-Data-Climate/_episodes/format.md

 The purpose of a file should help determine which file format to choose.
 In the example of creating tabular data using spreadsheet software, there is no guarantee that the tabular data can be used or displayed in the future.
-This is because the software can become obsolete or only support a specific version of formats.
+Because the software can become obsolete or only support a specific version of formats.

 It is good to plan at the beginning of your project, what file formats to use for each purpose: